Last Updated on April 22, 2021

 When you drink alcohol, your liver is responsible for breaking it down and removing it from your system.
 If you drink more than your liver can effectively process, it can place that organ under a lot of stress.
-If you do this chronically, it can eventually damage your liver’s tissue.
+If you do this chronically, it can eventually cause inflammation, the death of liver cells, and damage to your liver’s tissue.

-Within the spectrum of alcohol-related liver disease2, alcoholic hepatitis is more serious than fatty liver, but not as severe as cirrhosis.
+Within the spectrum of alcohol-related liver disease2 (ARLD), alcoholic hepatitis is more serious than fatty liver, but not as severe as cirrhosis.
 However, it can still be life-threatening.
-Although alcoholic hepatitis generally develops slowly over time, in its acute form it can develop suddenly.
-This can rapidly lead to liver failure and even death.
+Although this disease generally develops slowly over time, the acute form of alcoholic hepatitis can develop suddenly, rapidly leading to liver failure and even death.

 Unlike viral forms of hepatitis (such as hepatitis B or hepatitis C), alcoholic hepatitis is not contagious.
 It is caused by alcohol use, not by a transmittable infection.

-Alcoholic hepatitis is usually the result of excessive drinking over an extended period of time.
+Alcoholic hepatitis is generally caused by excessive alcohol intake over an extended period of time.

 How much is too much?
 The minimum threshold for high risk3 is approximately 40 grams of alcohol per day for a woman, and 50-60 grams per day for men.
 This is about 3-4 standard drinks per day.
-According to The World Journal of Hepatology, people with alcoholic hepatitis have often drank at least 80 grams4 per day (more than 5 standard drinks) for over 5 years.
+As for how long it takes, according to The World Journal of Hepatology people with alcoholic hepatitis have often drank at least 80 grams4 per day (more than 5 standard drinks) for over 5 years.

 That said, things vary quite a bit from person to person.
-Periods of heavy alcohol use before the onset of alcoholic hepatitis can range from 3 months to 36 years.
+Periods of heavy alcohol use before developing alcoholic hepatitis can range from 3 months to 36 years.
 Even moderate drinkers occasionally develop alcoholic hepatitis, as do inconsistent binge drinkers.

 Other factors include gender, genetic background, overall physical health, and even when you drink.
 If you tend to consume alcohol with food, you may have lower risk of alcoholic hepatitis.
 Obesity, on the other hand, can increase your risk.
 Women and African Americans seem to have a higher risk as well.